shubham-arora-18/distributed-locking-service/README.md

 This service has been implemented with Python and Fastapi.
 GCP's Datastore is used as the backend to store the state of the locks.

-## Apis
+## APIs

+1. **POST /v1/distributed_lock/{lock_id}(is_exclusive)**
-1. **POST /v1/distributed_lock/{lock_id}(is_exclusive)**: Creates a lock in the db.
-The lock could be write exclusive(details below) or write shared.
+   - Creates a lock in the database.
+The lock can be either write-exclusive (details below) or write-shared.

+2. **GET /v1/distributed_lock/{lock_id}**
-2. **GET /v1/distributed_lock/{lock_id}**: Gets the lock from the db.
-To analyse the current state of the lock and the processes involved.
+   - Retrieves information about the lock from the database to analyze the current state of the lock and the associated processes.

+3. **PUT /v1/distributed_lock/{lock_id}/read-process/{process_id}(timeout_seconds)**
-3. **PUT /v1/distributed_lock/{lock_id}/read-process/{process_id}(timeout_seconds)**: Adds the process to a certain lock as a reader in the list of readers.
+   - Adds a process to a specified lock as a reader in the list of readers.

+4. **PUT /v1/distributed_lock/{lock_id}/read-process/{process_id}/refresh(timeout_seconds)**
-4. **PUT /v1/distributed_lock/{lock_id}/read-process/{process_id}/refresh(timeout_seconds)**: Refreshes the timeout for the already added read process.
+   - Refreshes the timeout for the already added read process.

+5. **PUT /v1/distributed_lock/{lock_id}/write-process/{process_id}(timeout_seconds)**
-5. **PUT /v1/distributed_lock/{lock_id}/write-process/{process_id}(timeout_seconds)**:Adds the process to a certain lock as a writer in a list of writers.This further has 2 use cases:
+   - Adds the process to a specified lock as a writer in a list of writers.
+This supports two use cases:
-   1. If the write lock is write exclusive, meaning only one process can acquire the write lock at a time.
+     1. If the write lock is write-exclusive, meaning only one process can acquire the write lock at a time.
      2. If the write lock supports shared writes, meaning multiple processes can acquire the lock to write.
-Note: This relies on the dev’s discretion to use this only when the underlying processes are modifying separate resources and there is no chance for a race condition on any underlying resources.
+Note: This relies on the developer's discretion to use this only when the underlying processes are modifying separate resources and there is no chance for a race condition on any underlying resources.

+6. **PUT /v1/distributed_lock/{lock_id}/write-process/{process_id}/refresh(timeout_seconds)**
-6. **PUT /v1/distributed_lock/{lock_id}/write-process/{process_id}/refresh(timeout_seconds)**: Refreshes the timeout for the already added write process.
+   - Refreshes the timeout for the already added write process.

+7. **DELETE /v1/distributed_lock/{lock_id}/read-process/{process_id}**
-7. **DELETE /v1/distributed_lock/{lock_id}/read-process/{process_id}**: Deletes the read process from the lock and manages the state of the lock accordingly.
+   - Deletes the read process from the lock and manages the state of the lock accordingly.

+8. **DELETE /v1/distributed_lock/{lock_id}/write-process/{process_id}**
-8. **DELETE /v1/distributed_lock/{lock_id}/write-process/{process_id}**: Deletes the write process from the lock and manages the state of the lock accordingly.
+   - Deletes the write process from the lock and manages the state of the lock accordingly.

-To test these apis out, you can simply deploy the service with steps below and access the api docs at [http://localhost:8000/docs](http://localhost:8000/docs).
+To test these APIs, deploy the service using the provided steps and access the API documentation at [http://localhost:8000/docs](http://localhost:8000/docs).

 It should look like this:

 ![APIs Screenshot 1](https://github.com/shubham-arora-18/distributed-locking-service/blob/main/api_screenshot_1.png?raw=true)